 All of this begins at the Threshing Floor.

-The Threshing Floor is that out-in-the-open space that God might be calling you to, a place where the chaff of fear and doubt is separated from the wheat of your faith.
+The Threshing Floor is that out-in-the-open space to which God might be calling you, a place where the chaff of fear and doubt is separated from the wheat of your faith.

 The Threshing Floor is the place where you go to meet God, the place where you can be honest with Him and seek discernment on His will for your life.